TysonAndre/igbinary-hhvm/README.md

 - Scalars(Strings, Booleans, numbers)
 - Arrays of scalars

-The following need more work:

 - Objects
 - Arrays/Objects containing duplicate values
-- Cyclic data structures
-- References are still unsupported
+- Integration with libraries using igbinary
 - Objects with magic methods (`serialize`,`unserialize`,`__sleep`,`__wakeup`)

+The following need more work:

+- Cyclic data structures (May just be how `var_dump` represents it, need to investigate)
-- Integration with libraries using igbinary
+- Objects with magic methods (`__wakeup`, `__destruct`)
+- References are still unsupported.
+  Haven't decided when/if igbinary should throw, convert to a regular value, etc.

-External integration, such as with APCu, Memcached, Redis, etc. won't work.
+External integration, such as with APCu, Memcached, Redis, session serializers, etc. won't work.
 (without their sources being patched)
-References may take a while to do properly.

 # Incompatibilities

-References to PHP objects (i.e. `is_object`) are now intended to be treated as non-references to objects when serializing, to match what the HHVM serializer does in php compatibility mode.
+References to PHP objects (as in `is_object`) are now intended to be treated as non-references to objects when serializing, to match what the HHVM serializer does in php compatibility mode.

+TODO: Check what the current compatibility mode is.

 # Installation